Market researchers: Get organized in 2020

 Marie Kondo’s decluttering mandate has been all the rage over the past few years.
 What can researchers do to declutter and get organized?

 Self-reported information.
 Customer sales data.
 Passive behavioral collection.
 Social media and engagement metrics.
-Structured, unstructured and semi-structured big data.
+Structured, unstructured, and semi-structured big data.
 The sheer amount of consumer information that is now available to us can be overwhelming.
-Finding the insights needle in the data haystack has become more and more difficult, and in order to understand our audiences, we must get organized - more specifically, we must get our data organized.
+Finding the insights needle in the data haystack has become more and more difficult.
+To understand our audiences, we must get organized - more specifically; we must get our data organized.
 This means pulling it all together to find a cohesive, holistic view to bring to the final insights we deliver.
 Data integration isn’t the only piece - we also must look at how we’re taking the data through the entire research process from collection to insights report delivery.

-There’s no way to tackle this gargantuan challenge without the help of technology.
+There’s no way to tackle this enormous challenge without the help of technology.
 A couple of years ago, Keri Vermaak, our USA Regional Engagement Director for Infotools, wrote an article for ESOMAR’s Research World blog in which she acknowledged all the new solutions and tools that are available to the industry (this number has only grown since then).
-What she saw as the problem was that when these technologies are implemented, they still operate in an inefficient - or unorganized - environment.
+What she saw as the problem was that these technologies still operate in an inefficient - or unorganized - environment.

-Infotools has tackled this challenge head-on.
-As researchers ourselves, we know intimately the challenges that our peers face on a daily basis, and we know how hard it is keeping up.
+At Infotools, we have tackled this challenge head-on.
+As researchers ourselves, we know intimately the challenges that our peers face daily, and we know how hard it is keeping up.
 When we sought to create a better way, we kept this complicated data landscape front-of-mind.
 The result?
 A platform that gets everything on track, in one place.
 Our Harmoni platform does it all: data processing through to analysis, reporting, visualization, dashboards, distribution, and data alerts.
 What better way to get organized than to have powerful technology handling the heavy lifting all along the research process?

 There are more and more tools and solutions coming to markets, each claiming to help “organize” some part or parcel of the research process.
 Some of these tools play nicely with others - both technologies and humans - but most aren’t working together to streamline the market researcher’s job.